noameppel/cfc-dev-tools/README.md

 This WordPress plugin allows you to easily place various development notes throughout your website.
 The development notes will appear on your page and the browser's console only when:
 * You have WP_DEBUG set to true in your wp-config.php file.
-* You are logged into WordPress.
+* You are logged into WordPress as an administrator.
 * ?devnote is appended to the URL.

 ## FEATURES: